Ada-C11/oo-ride-share/README.md

 -   Was the driver who was selected `AVAILABLE`?
 -   What happens if you try to request a trip when there are no `AVAILABLE` drivers?
 -   Drivers cannot drive themselves.
+-   What happens if a passenger with an incomplete trip requests another one?

 #### Interaction with Waves 1 & 2